Algebraic law of local correlations in a driven Rydberg atomic system: Model and Method

-The nonequilibrium dynamics of the Ising-like model is conventionally inaccessible to explore analytically due to the growth scale in size of Hilbert space for a large number of particles.
-However, for locally interacting systems with finite local degrees of freedom on $n$-hypercubic lattices, exact solutions become feasible \cite{45}.
-Here, in finite time scale where many-body system does not become chaos or thermalized, we employ ME to derive analytic expression for some quantities, e.g., the connected correlation function, and compare it with exactly numerical solutions.
-ME is a practical way to build up approximate exponential representations of the solution of linear systems of differential equations with varying coefficients \cite{2}.
-It has been applied widely in some areas, from atomic and molecular physics \cite{20,21} to nuclear magnetic resonance \cite{22} to quantum electrodynamics and elementary particle physics \cite{23,24}.
+The nonequilibrium dynamics of the Ising-like models poses significant theoretical challenges for analytical studies due to the exponential growth of the Hilbert space dimension with increasing system size.
+However, recent advances \cite{Berislav2023} demonstrate that exact analytical solutions can be constructed for systems with local interactions and finite on-site Hilbert spaces on $n$-dimensional hypercubic lattices.
+In this work, we focus on the finite-time regime, where quantum coherence dominates before the system evolves into chaotic or thermalized states.
+Within this regime, we employ ME to derive analytical expressions for key dynamical observables, particularly the connected spin-spin correlation function.
+These analytical results are then compared with exact numerical solutions.
+ME is a practical way to build up approximate exponential representations of the solution of linear systems of differential equations with varying coefficients \cite{Blanes2009}.
+It has been applied widely in some areas, from atomic and molecular physics \cite{Baye1973,Schek1981} to nuclear magnetic resonance \cite{Waugh1982} to quantum electrodynamics and elementary particle physics \cite{Dahmen1982,Olivo1990}.